ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 		- Level 1 is the lowest level for a psycast and has no prerequisites to learn.
 	- Some psycasts may be part of multiple paths, a prerequisite psycast from all paths must be known to learn these psycasts.
 ## Casting Time
 - All psycasts have a casting time, there are two types of casting time; action based and time based.
 Each type of casting time details how the psycast is cast when used.
 	- Action based psycasts require the caster to expend the listed action type to cast the psycast (Action, Bonus Action, Reaction).
 The only way to interrupt these psycasts are with reactions.
 	- Time based psycasts require the caster to be busy with the psycast for the casting time.
 When the specified time passes, the psycast casts.
-These can be interrupted with any action.
+These psycasts can be interrupted with actions.
+- If the caster is damaged during the casting time, they make a Wisdom saving throw.
+The DC is equal to 10 or half the damage received, whichever is higher.
+On a failure, the psycast is interrupted.
+On a success, nothing happens.
 ## Psycast Costs
 - There are two resources that are concerned with casting psycasts, [[Neural Heat]] and [[Psyfocus]].
 Both are detailed in-depth in their own documents.
 You pay these costs when you use the psycast but you do not roll on the [[Exceeding the Neural Heat Limit|cast effect table]] (if applicable) until you cast .
 	- [[Neural Heat]] rapidly dissipates and limits how many psycasts you can cast in a short time.